poseidonchan/TAPE/README.md

 ```
 parameters:

+1. scaler: use '**mms**' or '**ss**' scaler to preprocess datasets, 'mms' stands for min-max scaler, 'ss' stands for standard scaler.
+In the paper, all datasets were tested using 'mms'.
-1. datatype: use '**TPM**', '**FPKM**' or '**counts**'.
+2. datatype: use '**TPM**', '**FPKM**' or '**counts**'.
 Users can choose different normalization method based on your single-cell seq technique, if single-cell data is from 10X Genomics, users should use '**counts**' to maintain a resonable procedure.
 The explanation could be found from the [webpage](https://kb.10xgenomics.com/hc/en-us/articles/115003684783-Should-I-calculate-TPM-RPKM-or-FPKM-instead-of-counts-for-10x-Genomics-data-).
-2. mode: '**overall**' or '**high-resolution**'.
+3. mode: '**overall**' or '**high-resolution**'.
 If you need signature matrix for each sample, use 'high-resolution' mode.
-3. adaptive: **True** or **False**.
+4. adaptive: **True** or **False**.
 If this is False, then it would not predict signature matrix, the return will be ***None***
-4. variance_threshold: Float number from 0 to 1, it means how many genes you want to keep (in proportion) according to variance from high to low.
+5. variance_threshold: Float number from 0 to 1, it means how many genes you want to keep (in proportion) according to variance from high to low.
-5. batch_size: **int**, related to training result.
+6. batch_size: **int**, related to training result.
 32-128 are recommended.
 Smaller batch_size leads to more time consumption.
-6. epochs: **int**, related to training result.
+7. epochs: **int**, related to training result.
 Typically, *5000-10000* iterations are enough for TAPE, the relation is $epochs=\frac{iteration \times batch\_size}{sampleing\_num}$
-7. seed: now, TAPE supports pinning the random seed to make results being reproducible.
+8. seed: now, TAPE supports pinning the random seed to make results being reproducible.

 Since the original implementation of Scaden [[repository](https://github.com/KevinMenden/scaden)] [[paper](https://www.science.org/doi/10.1126/sciadv.aba2619)] is not easy for us to test, we implemented the PyTorch version of Scaden.
 If you want to use Scaden to deconvolve bulk RNA-seq data, you can use the following code: